Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/PRESENTATION.md

 First, we need to know where we're starting.
 A common video file is .mp4, so we will say that is the original video file we will be given and expected to encode onto *somehow*.

 Now, what can we do with this .mp4 to turn it into frames?
 Well, we can use a tool called FFmpeg.
+(Fast Forward Moving Picture Experts Group).
 One use of FFmpeg is to take an input ```-i input_file``` and convert it into output files.
 Something like ```ffmpeg -i original.mp4 temp/original_frames%05d.png``` should suffice into turning it into frames.
 Next, we would theoretically encode data with our modified encoder, which will be improved (more on that later), onto our frames.
 Finally, we can turn these frames back into a .mp4 with something like ```ffmpeg -i temp/original_frames%05d.png modified.mp4```.